Information for Students

 - http://www.bucks.edu/about/foundation/scholarships/ for scholarships at Bucks.

 - There is a $500 grant available to any deaf/hard of hearing or blind/low vision student from the PA Dept. of Education.
 These are grants that students can use at any college.
-This grant is not advertised by the state but is available annually until further notice. (link to DOE scholarship form)
+This grant is advertised by the state and is available annually until further notice.
+Click here for the link to the DOE scholarship.

 Remember to check the Bucks Foundation Website for many scholarships including at least three disability-related ones, offered in Jun/July annually.
 The same web site also lists Legacy scholarships, some with a disability focus, others open to anyone, in the spring each year..
 Explore them all!